 Don’t take the handling of these rare earth magnets lightly!
 Handle with care.
 See hint in step 7 on how to handle these.

 Some of the links on this page have been provided as a convenience for finding materials.
-The links may also be affiliate links, meaning if you purchase something, I receive a commission, at no extra cost to you.
+These links may also be affiliate links.
+As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.

-Difficulty level- Moderate
+DIY Difficulty Level | Moderate

-- 3′ x 1″ pine board
+3′ x 1″ pine board

-- Wall mount bottle opener hardware
+Wall mount bottle opener hardware

-- (3) Rare earth /Neodymium magnets- 1″x1/4″ round (no hole)
+(3) Rare earth /Neodymium magnets- 1″x1/4″ round (no hole)

-- Minwax water based stain- Classic Grey
+Minwax water based stain- Classic Grey

-- Minwax Polycrylic- extra protection if you want (I skipped this)
+Minwax Polycrylic- extra protection if you want (I skipped this)

 Sand paper for random orbit sander, #150 and 220 grit

-- Foam staining brushes -2 or 3” width
+Foam staining brushes -2 or 3″ width

 Gorilla 2-part epoxy glue

 Random orbit sander

-- 1″ Forstner bit
+1″ Forstner bit

 Phillips head screwdriver

 DIY Magnetic Bottle Opener Tutorial Steps

 Step 1.
-Trim The Bottle Opener Board To Size:
+Trim The Bottle Opener Board To Size

 Using a miter saw, trim the board to 13″.

 Step 2.
-Sand The Board:
+Sand The Board

 Then run the sander over the sharp edges on the back of the board to soften it to help avoid scratching the refrigerator.
-Repeat with the #220 grit.

 Step 3.
-Stain The Board:
+Stain The Board

 If you want the extra protection, then after 3 hours, coat it with the Polycrylic.
 Two coats are best, sanding between coats.

-Step 4 | Mark Out The Locations For The Opener’s Magnets:
+Step 4.
+Mark Out The Locations For The Opener’s Magnets

 Once the board is dry, measure the locations for the drillings of the magnets.
 The top of the board will take one magnet.

 Then measure the center of the bottom two magnets 1 ½” from the bottom edge and ¾” in from each side edge.

 Step 5.
-Drill The Holes For The Magnets:
+Drill The Holes For The Magnets

 You will need to eye this and to assess the depth, pull down slightly before turning on the machine, then go slowly, a little at a time so you don’t go too deep.

 Next, drill for the bottom holes, keeping the same depth.